-Her radio, TV & digital ads range from emotional and dramatic to “attack ads that make you smile.”
-It’s a combination that has helped Gannon and Three Point rack up wins for Democratic officeholders and progressive causes all over the country; from Maryland’s progressive champion, Congressman Jamie Raskin, to Governor Steve Bullock’s reelection in ruby-red Montana.
+Her radio, TV and digital ads range from emotional and dramatic to “attack ads that make you smile.”
+This combination has helped Partner Clare Gannon and Three Point rack up wins for Democratic officeholders and progressive causes all over the country; from Maryland’s progressive champion, Congressman Jamie Raskin, to Governor Steve Bullock’s reelection in ruby-red Montana.

 Called a “Democratic ad guru” by CNN, Goldman has served as a key strategist for a wide range of winning campaigns — including Montana Governor Steve Bullock, Ohio Senator Sherrod Brown, 12 members of Congress and 12 Attorneys General.

 As a consultant to the Democratic Governors Association, Democratic Congressional Campaign Committee and other leading independent expenditure organizations, Goldman has created winning advertising up and down the ballot.

 Goldman’s deep experience in California includes four campaigns for Governor, numerous statewide and local ballot initiatives, and over a dozen winning legislative races — including the pivotal 2016 victory that gave Democrats a super-majority in the State Senate.